 Be set in their ways.

-I'm a newly qualified speech and language pathologist.
+Professionally, I'm a speech and language pathologist.
 Originally I was a software engineer, but then I found a field of study I actually loved, which is psycholinguistics: the study of the human capacity to learn, comprehend, and produce language.
 I’m a natural at it, and it devastated me to have to leave the doctoral program I started in that field at Penn, but I just couldn’t juggle all the personal things that I had to manage in my life, including getting divorced, and school was the only thing that could give.
 That was several years ago.
-Things are going a lot better these days, which is all good.
 The move to speech pathology instead of psycholinguistics was the result of my increasing frustration with the lack of emphasis in my old Ph.D. program on actually making a difference in real people's lives, which speech pathology definitely does.
-So that’s what I’m doing with my life at the moment.
+I'm not working right now, which makes me feel like shit about myself, but that's what's happening in theory.

 Oh, and the more time passes, the more Buddhist I become, except for the whole supernatural hero-worship part.
 I love the idea that no matter who you are right now, no matter where you are or what you do, it's OK.
 That doesn't mean you might not want to change anything about yourself or your life, but it does mean that there is no need to pass judgment on yourself all the time, which is very freeing.